 Offers, Compensation & Benefits

-For 2017, first- and second-year summer associates will be paid $2,875 a week in Chicago and Washington, D.C., $2,500 a week in Indianapolis, Madison, Milwaukee, Naples, Phoenix, Tampa and Tucson.
+For 2021, first- and second-year summer associates will be paid $3,077 a week in Chicago and Washington, D.C., $2,692 a week in Indianapolis, Madison, Milwaukee, Naples, Phoenix, and Tampa.
 Of course, that's just money.
 You will also be compensated by exposure to our sparkling personalities and very funny jokes.

 When we offer you a summer associate position, our goal is for you to have a successful summer and then join us as an associate after you graduate from law school.
 To that end, Q&B will provide you with the opportunities, tools and feedback you need to efficiently research, effectively analyze and clearly communicate your conclusions.
 In evaluating your performance, the Summer Committee will consider evaluations from your assigning attorneys and your reader, as well as your ability to tackle different tasks, problem solve, relate to clients and co-workers and be an effective team player.